-1. Debt Management Staff, within the Office of Budget and Policy Analysis, BDM staff will provide the Investment Officer with written instructions regarding the investment of all LGAC monies.
-Instructions will include both the amount to be invested and the term of the investment.

-2. To assist Debt Management Staff BDM staff in determining the current cash position of LGAC Funds a report will be generated from the investment management system, detailing all LGAC maturing investments for the upcoming week.
+- 1. BDM staff will provide the Investment Officer with written instructions regarding the investment of all LGAC monies.
+Instructions will include both the amount to be invested and the term of the investment. - 2.
+To assist BDM staff in determining the current cash position of LGAC Funds a report will be generated from the investment management system, detailing all LGAC maturing investments for the upcoming week.
 The report will include both maturing principal and any interest earnings.